Alexander for Actors

 Postural habits narrow an actor's range.
 The Alexander Technique will equip you with the skills to move, breathe, and speak energetically and without strain.
 You’ll feel more present, emotionally available and genuine, and able to respond moment to moment in a scene.
 Finding a more natural neutral in your own body, you'll expand the range of potential characters that you can inhabit without your own physical habits getting in the way.
 The technique also helps with managing stage fright.

 Lindsay studied acting and earned her BFA from NYU's Tisch School of the Arts.
-She has taught Alexander Technique on the faculty of The American Academy of Dramatic Arts, has been a guest teacher and given workshops in the Fordham University Drama Department, has coached rehearsals, and co-teaches a class called Free Your Body, Free Your Voice with a Linklater voice coach.
+She has taught Alexander Technique on the faculty of The American Academy of Dramatic Arts, has been a guest teacher and given workshops in the Fordham University Drama Department, has coached rehearsals, and has co-taught Free Your Body, Free Your Voice a class she developed with a Linklater voice coach.

 The Alexander Technique is taught at many top performing arts institutions in the US and worldwide, such as: